uncommonhacks/guide/README.md

 ## Deciding on an idea

 When you have a team, start thinking about what you might want to build.
 You can build basically anything you want, with the main rule being you have to build it entirely during Uncommon Hacks.
-This year, we also have four project tracks.
-Although you're not required to build for one of them, doing so will give you the chance to win one of the track prizes, and to get support from one of track-themed workshops.

 It can be hard to decide on an idea, especially if you’re working with teammates you’ve just met.
 Have fun brainstorming, and you can approach finding an idea from either the perspective of what you are interested in, or what technologies you are interested in learning.
-Here is some more information about each track in the next section.
+There is some information on possible project idea tracks in the next section.

 Don’t feel like your project has to be the next big thing or something you’d use every day. **We encourage you to make something creative and fun and possibly totally useless!** What *is* important is that you have a good time building it and learn in the process.